corememltd/interop-eap-tls13/README.md

          * [`services`](services): `services` configuration (including `freeradius`)
          * [`eapol_test`](eapol_test): `eapol_test` configuration files
      * changes to these folders will be immediately seen inside the docker container.
 This means you should not need to edit files in the container and remember to copy them back to your project, and after updating `services/freeradius/...` you can restart `freeradius` (`systemctl restart freeradius` or `freeradius -X`) to reason about those changes

+#### `apt-cacher-ng`

+If you do this often, you may want to run a local `apt-cacher-ng` before starting the build process:

+    docker run --rm --name apt-cacher-ng -v "$PWD/apt-cacher-ng":/var/cache/apt-cacher-ng mbentley/apt-cacher-ng

+The build will automatically detect if the container is running and plum it in.

 ### Server/VM via-SSH